pablomon/pablomon.github.io/about.md

 	<br>
 	I mainly code, but also enjoy the artistic side of videogames quite a bit.
 	<br>
-	Currently looking for projects to take on and people to collaborate with.
+	Always open to hear about cool projects.
 	<br>
 	<br>
 	Get in touch at <a href="mailto:pablomonteserin@gmail.com">pablomonteserin@gmail.com</a>.
 </div>

 <br/>